 We remain resolutely committed to our disciplined approach to capital allocation and to maintaining a robust balance sheet.
-As of Q1 2021, current ratio stood at 1.50:1 and debt-to-equity ratio was 0.42:1.
-The Company is also on a net cash position of \$1.48 million.
+As of Q1 2022, current ratio stood at 1.56:1 and debt-to-equity ratio was 0.73:1.

-As operations normalize, the Company started to spend on capital expenditures to continue the expansionary strategic priorities including additional machineries and building expansions intended for emerging technologies, new projects, and improvement of existing facilities.
-Capital expenditures amounted to \$9.0 million in the first quarter of 2021 versus \$4.5 million in the same period last year.
-For the full year of 2021, the Company expects to spend \$40M on capital expenditures for existing operations and new expansion projects.
+Despite the current market situation, we continued investing on capital expenditure for further space utilization and line upgrades to ensure readiness for capacity expansion when the supply issues begin to resolve.
+Capital expenditures amounted to \$3.3 million in the first three months of 2022 versus \$9.0 million in the same period last year.
+For the full year of 2022, the Company expects to spend \$30 to 40 million on capital expenditures for existing operations and new expansion projects for next year.